subhrapattnaik/Python-class-119/README.md

 Decision Trees are a type of Supervised Machine Learning (that is you explain what the input is and what the corresponding output is in the training data) where the data is continuously split according to a certain parameter.
 The tree can be explained by two entities, namely decision nodes and leaves.

+Image result for decision tree is supervised or unsupervised Decision Trees (DTs) are a supervised learning technique that predict values of responses by learning decision rules derived from features.
+They can be used in both a regression and a classification context.
+For this reason they are sometimes also referred to as Classification And Regression Trees (CART).